IIITM-Jay/Data-Licenses/leadership.md

 </p>

 <p align="justify">
-3.<b> Propose:</b> After having discussion on everybody's ideas, it's time for <b>Creating a Proposal<b> so that everybody can view and can further comment ang feedbacks on the same.
+3.<b> Propose:</b> After having discussion on everybody's ideas, it's time for <b>Creating a Proposal</b> so that everybody can view and can further comment and can give feedbacks on the same.
 Feedback from other members is too important to work collectively.
 </p>
  <p align="justify">
   4.<b> Plan:</b> All the members will then go ahead with <b>Planning</b> of the above proposed ideas.
 Planning must include the following: